18F/eng-hiring/_pages/interviews/core-values.md

 - What is your preferred work/management style?

-In general, a candidate that genuinely likes working with others to tackle challenges and isn’t afraid to step up to the plate when necessary to help keep things moving forward should be able to convey this easily with during this part of the interview.
+In general, a candidate that genuinely likes working with others to tackle challenges and isn’t afraid to step up to the plate when necessary to help keep things moving forward should be able to convey this clearly during this part of the interview.
 We also value candidates who do not silo themselves and/or the efforts of others.

 #### Warning signs